-Dr. Ma's research expertise focuses on health promotion, breastfeeding education, lived experiences of breastfeeding mothers, individual belief systems and how they affect breastfeeding outcome, the lived experiences of Asian American immigrants, how to incorporate Asian American studies into teaching, implications of race and class in travel basketball, maternal transformations through breastfeeding, and ways to integrate antiracism pedagogy into the classroom.
-Having experienced every single problem related to nursing her three children, she was inspired to use her research expertise in helping women nurse their babies in an empowering manner and make informed decisions regarding infant feeding.
-Her dissertation, “Eat at Mom's: Reclaiming and Rebuilding the Breastfeeding Paradigm with Women's Voices” was a mixed methods study that analyzed the breastfeeding experiences of first-time mothers across three data waves (prenatal, early and late postpartum).
-With a combination of quantitative and qualitative methodologies, she was able to capture the ironies of breastfeeding promotional strategies that may unknowingly prevent women from breastfeeding success.
-She hopes to create a new model of breastfeeding education that focuses on the mother-infant dyad as opposed to relying on outside experts.
+Dr. Ma's research expertise focuses on health promotion, breastfeeding education, lived experiences of breastfeeding mothers, individual belief systems and how they affect breastfeeding outcomes, the lived experiences of Asian American immigrants, how to incorporate Asian American studies into teaching, implications of race and class in travel basketball, maternal transformations through breastfeeding, and ways to integrate antiracism pedagogy into the classroom.
+Having experienced every single problem related to nursing her three children, she was inspired to use her research expertise to help women nurse their babies in an empowering manner and make informed decisions regarding infant feeding.
+Her dissertation, “Eat at Mom's: Reclaiming and Rebuilding the Breastfeeding Paradigm with Women's Voices,” was a mixed methods study that analyzed the breastfeeding experiences of first-time mothers across three data waves (prenatal, early, and late postpartum).
+Using quantitative and qualitative methodologies, she captured the ironies of breastfeeding promotional strategies that may unknowingly prevent women from breastfeeding success.
+She hopes to create a new model of breastfeeding education that focuses on the mother-infant dyad instead of relying on outside experts.
 Dr. Ma is also a reviewer for the academic journals, Maternal & Child Nutrition and Journal of Human Lactation.

-She has analyzed student writings examining what they learned while taking a Psychology of Immigration course.
-She has presented her findings at a variety of outlets focusing on diversity and cultural competence, and is in contract with Palgrave Macmillan to publish her chapter, “Incorporating Antiracist Education Using Aspects of Asian American Studies to Teach about Race and Discrimination” in their academic series, Teaching and Learning for Social Justice and Equity in Education.
+Dr. Ma has analyzed student written assignments examining what they learned while taking her Psychology of Immigration course.
+She presented these findings at a variety of outlets focusing on diversity and cultural competence.
+Based on this research, she published her chapter, “Incorporating Antiracist Education Using Aspects of Asian American Studies to Teach about Race and Discrimination” in their academic series, Teaching and Learning for Social Justice and Equity in Education.